British Car Brands

 About: Landrover Logo

-The brand originated in 1948 as a division of Jaguar Land Rover and is currently owned by India’s Tata Motors.
+The brand originated in 1948 as a division of Jaguar Land Rover and is owned by India’s Tata Motors.
 It produces SUVs, specialty cars, and four-wheel drive vehicles.
-The manufacturer was awarded a Royal Warrant by King George VI in 1951 and in 2001. – Queen’s Award for Enterprise.
+King George VI awarded The manufacturer a Royal Warrant in 1951 and 2001. – Queen’s Award for Enterprise.

 Jaguar